-What was amusing was that these were not Church published bibles.
-This was easily discovered when one went to the dictionary of the bible and found the definition of the trinity, which was: “The Trinity is the true union of God the Father, and God the Son, and God the Holy Spirit into one Eternal God” (I am loosely quoting here, but I know I am not that far off).
+What I found amusing was that these Bibles were not published by the Church.
+This became evident when you went to the Bible dictionary.
+There, you encountered the definition of the Trinity, which read: “The Trinity is the true union of God the Father, God the Son, and God the Holy Spirit into one Eternal God” (I am paraphrasing here, but I know I’m not far off).

-This line of reasoning is shown in the Book of Mormon when Ammon went to the Lamanites to preach the gospel.
-The Lamanites having a deep hatred to the Nephites made it nearly impossible for Ammon and his brothern to teach what they knew to be true.
-In Alma 17:14 we read, “…they had undertaken to preach the word of God to a wild and a hardened and a ferocious people; a people who delighted in murdering the Nephites, and robbing and plundering them; and their hearts were set upon riches, or upon gold and silver, and precious stones; yet they sought to obtain these things by murdering and plundering, that they might not labor for them with their own hands.”
+This line of reasoning is illustrated in the Book of Mormon through Ammon’s mission to the Lamanites.
+The Lamanites harbored intense animosity towards the Nephites, making it extremely challenging for Ammon and his companions to share their truths.
+In Alma 17:14, we read, “…they had undertaken to preach the word of God to a wild and a hardened and a ferocious people; a people who delighted in murdering the Nephites, and robbing and plundering them; and their hearts were set upon riches, or upon gold and silver, and precious stones; yet they sought to obtain these things by murdering and plundering, that they might not labor for them with their own hands.”

-From Ammon’s desire to serve King Lamoni the doors of the gospel were opened to the Lamanite’s and thousands of souls came unto Christ.
-Later these converts become known as the Anti-Nephi-Lehi’s and were some of the most righteous and diligent people found in the Book of Mormon.
+Through Ammon’s willingness to serve King Lamoni, the doors to the gospel were opened to the Lamanites, and thousands embraced Christ’s teachings.
+These converts later became known as the Anti-Nephi-Lehi’s and were among the most righteous and diligent people in the Book of Mormon.

-This token of a free bible of service that Ammon gave to King Lamoni was more valuable than offering to teach the gospel right away.
-Had Ammon not followed the promptings of the Spirit his gift of the gospel to King Lamoni would not have been well received.
+The gesture of a service-oriented “Bible” that Ammon extended to King Lamoni held more value than an immediate gospel presentation.
+Had Ammon not heeded the promptings of the Spirit, his offer of the gospel to King Lamoni might not have been well-received.

-The Lord desires us to preach the gospel to all.
-Yet, rarely do we have the chance to present this precious gift in the manner we would desire.
-Kindness and service truly are like the free bible’s the Church once handed out.
-They do not have the entire message enclosed in their covers, but they do have the means to open the hearts and minds of others in order to receive the fullness of salvation.
+The Lord encourages us to spread the gospel to all, yet we seldom get the opportunity to present this precious gift exactly as we wish.
+Kindness and service, like the free Bibles once distributed by the Church, may not contain the complete message within their covers, but they possess the capacity to open others’ hearts and minds, allowing them to receive the fullness of salvation.